mzattera/v4j/docs/006/index.md

 Proposes a [Markov state machine](http://www.ciphermysteries.com/2010/11/22/sean-palmers-voynichese-word-generator) to generate Voynichese words.

-In his page he mentions grammars attributed to Sean Palmer and Philip Neal, which I should investigate and describe here in more detail.
+In his page he mentions grammars attributed to Sean Palmer, which I should investigate and describe here in more detail.

 # Brian Cham [2014]